18F/handbook/_pages/business-units/solutions/solutions-history.md

 [Challenge.gov](https://www.challenge.gov/), the official site for federal prize and challenge competitions, launched in 2010.
 The same year, [Search.gov](https://search.gov/) expanded from powering the USA.gov search box to being offered as a government-wide shared service.

-In 2011, [FedRAMP](https://www.fedramp.gov/) began providing government a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services.
+In 2011, the [Federal Risk and Authorization Management Program](https://www.fedramp.gov/)(FedRAMP) began providing government a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services.

 The 2012 [Digital Government Strategy](https://obamawhitehouse.archives.gov/sites/default/files/omb/egov/digital-government/digital-government.html) asked agencies to “use modern tools and technologies to seize the digital opportunity and fundamentally change how the Federal Government serves both its internal and external customers – building a 21st century platform to better serve the American People.”
 This presidential strategy spurred the creation of more products and services.